 The key issue addresses message delivery from the MSGin5G Server to an end-point or to multiple end-points.

-It is assumed that the MSGin5G Server is the only entity in the MSGin5G Service that is aware how messages need to be forwarded towards the various UEs that participate in the service and that only the MSGin5G Server has access to a broadcast function, an SMS delivery function in the 5GC, and to a MSGin5G Gateway.
+It is assumed that the MSGin5G Server is the only entity in the MSGin5G Service that is aware how messages need to be forwarded towards the various UEs that participate in the service and that only the MSGin5G Server has access to a broadcast function, an SMS delivery function in the 5GC, and to a Non-3GPP Message Gateway.

 5.15.2 Identified Gaps